CalARVRCourse-Fall2023/hw3-ar-game/README.md

 For Android devices you will likely want to install a 3rd party screen recorder.
 AZ Screen Recorder works well and is easy to use: https://play.google.com/store/apps/details?id=com.hecorat.screenrecorder.free&hl=en_US

 ### 2. Code
-You will also need to push your project folder to your your private repo.
+You will also need to push your project folder to this repo.
-Add the following github IDs so that we can access these:

-bjo3rn
-o0WeiyuFeng0o

 **Submit a link to your repo and your video on bCourses.** Do not modify your repo after the submission deadline.